Home » Posts tagged 'sustainable food trust' (Page 4)

 First it was fake farms, now fake bakeries?

+First it was fake farms, now fake bakeries?
 The practice of creating a brand name to conjure up in shoppers’ minds an idyllic, but entirely fictional, farm is the favoured sleight of hand of many supermarket retailers.
-It encourages customers to think, for example, of pigs snuffling around leafy fields instead of the far more harrowing steel and concrete reality of a crowded meat factory.
-While these activities have been roundly condemned and criticised, with the NFU even filing a formal complaint against one chain, they still persist.
+It encourages customers to think, for example, of pigs snuffling around leafy fields instead of the far more […]

 The Flavour of Good Farming

-Earlier this month, I was at the Oxford Real Farming Conference, where I was thrilled to be immersed in lively discussion about the power of sustainable food production systems to change the world for the better.
-Real farming holds the promise to restore lost biodiversity to the rural landscape, preserve critically endangered breeds, sequester carbon, reduce exposure of plants and animals to antimicrobials, pesticides and antibiotics, and secure the future health and vitality of the soil.
+The Flavour of Good Farming Earlier this month, I was at the Oxford Real Farming Conference, where I was thrilled to be immersed in lively discussion about the power of sustainable food production systems to change the world for the better.
+Real farming holds the promise to restore lost biodiversity to the rural landscape, preserve […]

 Honeybees: A holistic perspective on a superorganism

-It is a great privilege to call myself a beekeeper.
+Honeybees: A holistic perspective on a superorganism It is a great privilege to call myself a beekeeper.
 Having bees in my life, constantly reminds me to notice the sheer wonder of the world around me and often leaves me with a visceral sense of my place within this world.
-Honeybees have seen a dramatic rise in public awareness and beekeeping has exponentially increased in popularity, however the mindset of industrial farming is still alarmingly prevalent in beekeeping practice, and how it is discussed and taught to the next generation of beekeepers.
+Honeybees have seen a dramatic rise […]

 Has ‘organic’ been stripped of its meaning?

-The term ‘organic’ has come to be understood by most consumers as ‘grown without synthetic chemicals’which to most people’s surprise, does not always mean that farming practices are sustainable.
-The Sustainable Agriculture Initiative Platformdefines sustainable agriculture as “the efficient production of safe, high quality agricultural products, in a way that protects and improves the natural environment, the social and economic conditions of farmers, their employees and local communities, and safeguards the health and welfare of all farmed species.”
+Has ‘organic’ been stripped of its meaning?
+The term ‘organic’ has come to be understood by most consumers as ‘grown without synthetic chemicals’, which to most people’s surprise, does not always mean that farming practices are sustainable.
+The Sustainable Agriculture Initiative Platformdefines sustainable agriculture as “the efficient production of safe, high quality agricultural products, in a way that […]

 From grower to grocer: Building community food systems